codiga/doc.codiga.io/docs/rosie/ast/python/importstatementpackage.md

 ---
 id: rosie-ast-python-importstatementpackage
-title: ImportStatement AST Python Object
+title: ImportStatementPackage AST Python Object
-sidebar_label: ImportStatement
+sidebar_label: ImportStatementPackage
-description: The ImportStatement object in the Python AST
+description: The ImportStatementPackage object in the Python AST
 keywords:
   - rosie
   - ast
   - function call
 ---

-The `ImportStatement` object matches a Python import.
+The `ImportStatementPackage` object matches a Python import.

 The `astType` value for this node is `importpackage`.